 Stress is a response to a threat.
 It’s a reaction to a trigger.
 It’s usually short-term and can be positive or negative.
 We’re all born with innate response mechanisms for when we’re threatened, in distress, under pressure or fearful.

 Anxiety is a reaction to stress.
 It’s a sustained mental health disorder.

 Chronic stress can affect your mental and physical health.
 Emotional and physical disorders linked to chronic stress include anxiety, depression, headaches, high blood pressure, chest pains or heart palpitations, skin rashes, gastrointestinal distress, and sleep problems, according to the Anxiety and Depression Association of America.

 Coping with Stress

-At Espyr we’ve gained extensive experience with clients whose employees work in highly stressful environments – first responders, military, law enforcement, healthcare to name a few.
-Through our coaching and EAP solutions we’ve learned there are many ways to cope with stress.
+At Espyr, we’ve gained extensive experience with clients whose employees work in highly stressful environments – first responders, military, law enforcement, and healthcare, to name a few.
+Through our coaching and EAP solutions, we’ve learned there are many ways to cope with stress.
 Research has shown that people who effectively manage the stress in their lives have three things in common: